menu

 Demographics

-The overall education level of Richardton - Taylor is somewhat higher than in the average US city of 21.84%: 27.09% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Richardton - Taylor who are college-educated is somewhat higher than the average US community of 21.84%: 27.09% of adults in Richardton - Taylor have at least a bachelor's degree.

 The per capita income in Richardton - Taylor in 2022 was $40,818, which is middle income relative to North Dakota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $163,272 for a family of four.
 However, Richardton - Taylor contains both very wealthy and poor people as well.